 “I grew up in a small town on top of the Palisades in New Jersey.
 From my bedroom window, I could see the famous skyscraper skyline of New York City.
 In the hot summer months, I could hear the shrieks of people riding on the roller coaster at a nearby amusement park.
 As a child, I always wanted to be an artist or a veterinarian.
-By the time I was eight years old I had cats, dogs, fish, snakes, and a pet monkey named Hercules.
-I spent many weekends in New York City browsing through museums and galleries.
-I liked to explore New York’s Greenwich Village with my green snakes entwined around my arm.
+By the time I was eight years old, I had cats, dogs, fish, snakes, and a pet monkey named Hercules.
+I spent many weekends in New York City, browsing through museums and art galleries.
+I explored New York’s Greenwich Village with my green snakes entwined around my arm.
 I loved watching the painters wearing their black berets and the poets reciting verse with the audience snapping their fingers in approval.

-I moved from California to the small Caribbean island of Montserrat.
-Stunned by its visual beauty, I concentrated on painting the old-style West Indian architecture and island life.
+In 1978, I moved from California to the small Caribbean island of Montserrat.
+Stunned by its visual beauty, I began painting the old-style West Indian architecture and island life.
 My first book based on Montserrat was released in the United Kingdom as The Little Island and six months later, in the United States as My Little Island.

 My work has led me on many adventures in numerous countries.
 Traveling continues to be a major source of inspiration as I render my impression of a country in oil and gouache paintings.
 My greatest ambition is to instill pride and self-esteem in children about their unique heritage and their ability to capture it in pictures and words.”